Alex Murdaugh is found guilty of brutal murders of wife and son

 “The evidence of guilt is overwhelming, and I deny the motion.”

+Murdaugh turned to his son Buster and mouthed “it’s okay” before he was led away in handcuffs.

-Murdaugh was led away in handcuffs before returning for his sentencing at 9.30am on Friday morning,
+He will return for sentencing at 9.30am on Friday morning, where victim impact statements will be read out.

-The judge told the court that he faces a mininum of 30 years and maximum of life in prison on each murder count.
+He faces a mininum of 30 years and maximum of life in prison on each murder count.

-The weapons charge carries a five-year sentence, which can be served concurrently with the murder charges.
+The weapons charge carries a five-year sentence, which can be served concurrently or consecutively with the murder charges.

+The prosecution team was met with cheers as they held a press conference outside the courthouse and said that the verdict shows that “no one is above the law”.

+“What a great day for the people of South Carolina,” said South Carolina Attorney General Alan Wilson, as the crowd cheered.

 The jury reached its unanimous verdict after hearing almost six weeks of testimony and spending less than three hours deliberating on the case that has enthralled the country for almost two years.